A Strong and Simple Deep Learning Baseline for BCI MI Decoding: How to choose the right hyperameter for EEG-SimpleConv

 Also, there is an important difference in the dimensions of EEG-Simpleconv with respect to the evaluation paradigm.
 Under a Within-Subject setup, the optimal model is less deep (with around 3 convolutions instead of 7-11), and requires way bigger kernels (of size 15 instead of 5).

 By considering these recommended parameter ranges, it will be faster to obtain optimal performance for new experiments.
-The results of this table were obtained with the experiment illustrated in Figure~\ref{fig:hyperparameters}.
+The results of this table were obtained with the experiment illustrated in Fig.~\ref{fig:hyperparameters}.